By Sarah Barden

 International Women’s Initiative News Writer

 Familiar and less familiar faces took to the podiums to have their say.
-Some speaking eloquently and emphatically, others alluding solely to concerns within their national borders, and others delivering barely audible or discernable messages.
+Some speak eloquently and emphatically, others allude solely to concerns within their national borders, and others deliver barely audible or discernable messages.

 Business as usual, then, some might say; and so accusations are exchanged, statements produced, draft declarations are made and at best, perhaps, a non-binding framework for action is set out.

 The UN says some 13.5 million Syrians need humanitarian assistance.
 Over eight million are internally displaced and more than five million are refugees outside of Syria.
 That’s according to the UN Refugee Agency.
 More than 75 percent of Syrian refugees are women and children.
 Yet as the conferences took place, U.S.-Russia brokered ceasefires disintegrated and the barrel bomb attacks on civilians in Aleppo intensified and the unthinkable atrocities continue as I write and as you read soon after this report is published, or longer after.

 On a global scale, wars and persecution have driven more people from their homes than at any time since the Second World War.
 65.3 million, or one person in 113, were displaced from their homes by conflict and persecution in 2015.
 All of these figures were again produced by the UN’s Refugee Agency, as it struggles to deliver on its program to protect and support refugees with ever-dwindling humanitarian resources.

 Its’ studies found that three countries produce half the world’s refugees.
 Syria tops the list with 4.9 million, Afghanistan has 2.7 million and Somalia has 1.1 million.
 Together, these three countries account for more than half of the refugees under its mandate worldwide.